grcengineering/grc_engineering_lab_builder/README.md

 **Q: Do I need to share my company's confidential information?**
 A: No. The baseline context is about your environment structure, not specific data.
 You control what you share.

+**Q: Do I need specific tools or technical skills?**
+A: No. You specify what you have (Excel, GRC platforms, coding skills, etc.) and your technical level.
+Labs adapt to YOUR environment - from non-technical process improvements to advanced automation.

 ---